 Vendors are allowed on campus in order to conduct authorized services, however, they must adhere to guidelines relating to facial coverings or masks and follow physical distancing protocols.
-Regular vendors will be required to self-screen as directed by the Office of Operations.

 Visible entry point signage for students, personnel, and vendors on shared on-campus responsibilities (including proper hygiene & sanitization, physical distancing/PPE guidance and information for reporting concerns, staying home if feeling sick).